tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 DELETE_FAST x     {}       {x}      In(s)-{x}
 ```

-Until now, `In(s)` was whatever state the previous bytecode operation produced.
+Until now, `In(s)` was whatever state the previous bytecode operation produced
+because there was only ever one predecessor... kind of like a linked list of
+operations.
 Let's complicate that a bit with control-flow.

 ### Adding in `if`